-$$= \frac{\#cites \text{ at lag } s \text{ to patents applied for at } t \text{ in field } j}{\#patents applied for at t in field } j$$ where j is the one digit field of the patent, t is the year in which the patent was applied for, and s is equal to t'-t, where t' is the application year of the citing patent.
+$$C{t,j,s} = \Pr(\text{cite at lag } s | \text{patent applied for at } t \text{ in field } j)$$ where j is the one digit field of the patent, t is the year in which the patent was applied for, and s is equal to t' - t, where t' is the application year of the citing patent.
 A problem one confronts when trying to model the citation lag distribution is the fact that we cannot allow both the citing and cited year effects to change freely over time, because some years (notably those post-1996) are never observed, so their effects will not be identified.
 We use a slightly more flexible version of the model of Jaffe and Trajtenberg (1996) to solve this problem.
 Our model of the citation probability is then the following: